Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Abstract

 \section{Abstract}

-The empirical Bayes $g$-modeling approach via the nonparametric maximum likelihood estimator (NPMLE) is widely used for large-scale estimation and inference in the normal means problem, yet theoretical guarantees for uncertainty quantification remain scarce.
-A key obstacle is that the NPMLE of the mixing distribution is necessarily discrete, which yields discrete posterior credible sets and a deconvolution rate that is logarithmic.
-We address both limitations by studying a hierarchical Gaussian smoothing layer that restricts the mixing distribution to a Gaussian location mixture.
-The resulting smooth NPMLE is computed by solving a convex optimization problem and inherits the near-parametric denoising performance of the classical NPMLE.
-For deconvolution it achieves a polynomial rate of convergence which we show is asymptotically minimax over the corresponding class.
-The estimated smooth posteriors converge to the true posteriors at the same polynomial rate in weighted total variation distance.
-When the model is misspecified, the smooth NPMLE converges to the Kullback-Leibler projection of the true marginal density onto the model class at a nearly parametric rate, and the polynomial deconvolution and posterior convergence rates carry over to this pseudo-true target.
-Building on this smooth posterior, we characterize optimal marginal coverage sets: the shortest set-valued rules achieving a prescribed marginal coverage probability.
-Plug-in empirical Bayes marginal coverage sets based on the smooth NPMLE achieve asymptotically exact coverage at a polynomial rate and converge to the oracle optimal set in expected length.
-All results extend to heteroscedastic Gaussian observations.
-We also study identifiability of the proposed model and show that the largest Gaussian component of the prior is identifiable, and provide a consistent estimator and a finite-sample upper confidence bound for it.
+The empirical Bayes $g$-modeling approach based on the nonparametric maximum likelihood estimator (NPMLE) has been central to large-scale estimation and inference in the normal means problem.
+However, theoretical guarantees for uncertainty quantification remain scarce.
+A key obstacle is that the NPMLE is necessarily discrete, which yields discrete posterior credible sets and a slow logarithmic deconvolution rate.
+We address both limitations by introducing a hierarchical Gaussian smoothing layer that restricts the mixing distribution to a Gaussian location mixture.
+Our smooth NPMLE inherits the favorable properties of the classical NPMLE: it is computable via convex optimization and achieves nearly parametric denoising performance.
+Moreover, it achieves a polynomial deconvolution rate that is asymptotically minimax over the corresponding class.
+Our procedure also leads to estimated smooth posteriors that converge to the true posteriors at a polynomial rate.
+Further, we characterize marginal coverage sets that are optimal in expected length, construct plug-in estimators of these sets, and establish theoretical guarantees for the estimated sets in terms of both coverage probability and expected length.
+We also extend the theory to settings with model misspecification and heteroscedastic Gaussian observations, and study identifiability of the proposed hierarchical model.